DaveTilheim/engineTools/README.md

 The Application class has 21 event handler methods which permit you to manage the application events like key pressed / released, mouse button pressed / released, ...

+#2 UpdaterApplication
+Inheritance from Application
+this class permit to the user app to update all App objects(Entity) implicitely only if the programmer has give his App objects to the UpdaterApplication instance with the add method

+#3 Entity
+Represents an App object (contains a RectangleShape [SFML])